Jayachandrapaidi/Homepage-Of-Netflix/README.md

-# Netflix_Home_Page_Using_HTML_And_CSS
+# Introduction

-This repository contains the code for building a Netflix-inspired home page using HTML and CSS.
-The project aims to recreate the visual design and layout of the Netflix home page, providing a starting point for creating similar interfaces or learning web development techniques.
+This project aims to replicate the iconic Netflix homepage layout using HTML and CSS.
+By mimicking the design and functionality of the Netflix homepage, users can learn how to structure a modern web page and implement responsive design techniques.

 ## Features

-- Responsive design: The web page adapts to different screen sizes, ensuring a consistent user experience on desktop and mobile devices.
+Responsive Design: The webpage is designed to adapt to various screen sizes, ensuring a consistent user experience across devices.

-- Interactive components: The page includes interactive elements such as buttons, dropdown menus, and hover effects.
-- Dynamic content: Placeholder content is used to mimic Netflix's movie and TV show recommendations.
-- CSS styling: The stylesheets provide a sleek and modern look, resembling the Netflix branding.
+Carousel: The hero section includes a carousel of featured content, similar to the one on the original Netflix homepage.

+Content Sections: Different sections for various categories of content, such as "Trending Now", "Top Picks for You", and "New Releases".

+Navigation Bar: A sticky navigation bar allows users to easily access different sections of the page.

+Search Functionality: Users can search for specific titles using the search bar located in the header.
+## Technologies Used
+HTML

+CSS